thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

-case [_Prem Shankar Shukla's_ case] certain law was declared, but afterwards neither the judges nor the executive implemented it.…The judiciary finds that before its eyes, nothing is happening in spite of its declarations.
+case [_Prem Shankar Shukla's_ case] certain law was declared, but afterwards neither the judges nor the executive implemented it. …The judiciary finds that before its eyes, nothing is happening in spite of its declarations.
 You cannot form another